kuzzleio/kourou/README.md

 ## `kourou api-key:delete USER`

-Deletes a user's API Key.
+Deletes a new API Key for an user

 ```
 USAGE